-The good news?
-Almost all of these side effects can be prevented or minimized with the right approach.
-Here’s what you might feel, why it happens, and exactly what to do about it.
+The good news: almost all of these keto side effects can be prevented or minimized with the right approach, mainly electrolytes, hydration, and real food.
+Here's what you might feel, why it happens, and exactly what to do about it.

 Common Keto Side Effects (Especially Early On)